How To Help Lake Ontario with A Greener Future

 My Takeaway

-While we can read about sustainability and climate change, there is no greater substitute than to get outside and see the issue first hand.
-This is what my experience with the Love Your Lake Program has given me.
-Whereas previous trips to Lake Ontario have been for swimming or dining with a waterfront view, my Love Your Lake clean ups have forced me to look at the lake a bit more closely.
+While we can read about sustainability and climate change, there is no greater substitute than to get outside and see the issue firsthand.
+This is what my experience with the Love Your Lakes Program has given me.
+Whereas previous trips to Lake Ontario have been for swimming or dining with a waterfront view, my Love Your Lakes clean-ups have forced me to look at the lake a bit more closely.

 With a careful eye, it is easy to see the sheer amount of litter that is left on our beaches.
 This realization has changed my relationship with Lake Ontario.
 I have become more cognizant of my relationship with the lake: it supports me, and I must support it.
 It has shifted my understanding of how we use the lake, and I believe that these kinds of shifts are what prompt sustainability.

-Love Your Lake runs from May 15 - June 30th and A Greener Future is recruiting volunteers at this time.
+Love Your Lakes runs from May 15 - June 30th and A Greener Future is recruiting volunteers at this time.

 < back to blog